executors/executors/explanatory.md

 Typical examples of an execution agent are a CPU thread or GPU execution unit.

-An **execution function** is function which executes a callable function with a particular set of semantics derived from it's properties.

-Examples of execution functions will be described in further detail later in the paper.

 An **executor** is an object associated with a specific execution context.
-It provides a mechanism for creating execution agents from a callable function object.
+It provides one or more **execution functions** for creating execution agents from a callable function object.
 The execution agents created are bound to the executor's context, and hence to one or more of the resources that context represents.

 Executors themselves are the primary concern of our design.